 From a simple loaf of sweet bread to a cookie “kit” these easy and budget friendly gifts will be warmly received.
 If you love to bake and share sweets with your favorite people, these easy-to-give cookies and treats may be just the thing.

 Give a gift of delicious white chocolate cranberry cookies!
 This pretty jar is great for gifts and can be transformed into warm cookies fresh out of the oven in no time!

 Get a free excerpt from my book, Attainable Sustainable: The Lost Art of Self-Reliant Living!
 You’ll also get my free weekly newsletter, complete with recipes, gardening tips, and a little peek at what’s going on around here — both the zany and the mundane.

 Prefer things a bit more fiery?
 How about giving a jar of homemade hot sauce to kick up the heat?
 Or a hearty ready-to-make soup mix?
 These savory gifts will be much appreciated — especially by folks who aren’t much into making their own.

 This crunchy bread made with rosemary and garlic will wow your gift recipients.

 Whether your gift recipient is a teetotaler or one who enjoys a little nip now and again, these delicious elixirs add flavor to cocktails or non-alcoholic sodas and spritzes.
 Package these homemade gifts in small (food safe) bottles that you’ve upcycled.
 (Here’s one way to make them pretty!)

 Aloha!
-I’m Kris Bordessa, author and hobby farmer, gardener and canner, chicken wrangler and eternal experimenter.
+I’m Kris Bordessa, author and certified Master Food Preserver, hobby farmer, gardener, chicken wrangler, and eternal experimenter.
 Here at Attainable Sustainable, I aim to encourage readers — that’s you! — to embrace a more self-reliant lifestyle, one small step at a time.
 Read more